Storing CrUX CWV Data for URLs Using Python for SEOs

 Conclusion

-So now you have a framework for analyzing your CWV metrics using the CrUX API.
-Remember to try and make my code even more efficient and extend it in ways I never thought of!
+Now you have a framework for analyzing your CWV metrics with the CrUX API.
+Try making the code more efficient and extending it in ways I haven’t considered.
 I can think of a few ways we can extend this script:

 CrUX and CWV FAQ